top of page

 About the Author

-Michael D. Flynn, Esq.
+Michael D. Flynn

-Michael D. Flynn, Esq.
+Michael D. Flynn

 Decades in private practice, tax department at a major investment bank, and at a “Big Four” accounting firm.